 “I was fostered out at 8 months old and have lived in Meekatharra WA all of my life.
 For the past 11 years, I have lived in a small aboriginal community called Buttah Windee (the pouch that a mother carries her baby in) which is situated five kilometres from Meekatharra.

 I have entered and won a few small local art competitions over the past 8 years and held my first solo exhibition at the Gomboc Gallery in April last year.
 This has opened my eyes and mind to the art world and lets me express the thoughts of a modern aboriginal man and his modern culture.
-I have a contemporary style mixed with traditional style of painting that compliment each other and our plight as, not only modern Australians but also Aboriginal Australians.”
+I have a contemporary style mixed with the traditional style of painting that compliments each other and our plight as, not only modern Australians but also Aboriginal Australians.”

 About the artwork: